 Here’s the deal: As you read this article, I am going to ask you to make a commitment to yourself to stay open.
 If there is a strategy that resonates with you, great; if not, let it go.

-The holidays are a great time to reignite or consider starting spiritual practices.
+The holidays after divorce are a great time to reignite or consider starting spiritual practices.
 You can implement something as simple as a breathing technique which promotes calmness and lowers blood pressure.

 There’s also prayer, meditation, reading scripture, fasting, and developing a focused awareness of the beauty of nature, which is very inspirational.
 Additionally, this might be a perfect season to consider visiting your local church, synagogue, or temple for a sense of solace by communing with those of the same faith.